 Obviously, in this process, we make use of time rather than heat to “cook” the coffee.
 For this, your delicious Nespresso coffee capsules can take a sidestep for a bit and make way for this easy cold brew process.

 - The first thing you need to do is make sure your coffee grounds are coarse.
 Think of bread crumbs when you are trying to check, any finer than that will make your coffee cloudy.

 - Then, using a sterilized mason jar, put the grounds at the bottom and pour water.
 Ideally, the measurement is 1:8 coffee-to-water ratio.

 - Stir the mixture, close the lid tightly, and then leave it to steep for a minimum of 18 hours to a maximum of 24 hours.
 You may choose whether to steep inside the fridge or not.

 - After steeping, strain the coffee into a large bowl to separate the coffee grounds from the coffee.
 And then, using muslin sheets or paper towels, strain it back into the jar.
 Repeat this process until the dark residue is gone.
 If you see that it is not going away after a few strains, it just means it was ground too fine.

 Now all you need to do it serve it!
 Prepare milk or sugar if some people still prefer pouring those over.
 But cold brew is usually smoother and sweeter to the taste already.

 The main health benefits of cold brew coffee

 Obviously, cold brew reduces the acid extracted from coffee.
 This benefits your gastrointestinal health and your teeth!
-Note that our body requires a balanced acidity and alkalinity.
+Note that our body requires balanced acidity and alkalinity.
 In the event that there is an unbalance, it would be better if there is more alkaline than acid.
-Since the food and drinks we ingest changes our pH levels, hot coffee, and too much of it, causes an unbalance that increases acidity.
-This is why some people feel a discomfort in their stomach — or what is called acid reflux.
+Since the food and drinks, we ingest change our pH levels, hot coffee, and too much of it, causes an unbalance that increases acidity.
+This is why some people feel discomfort in their stomach — or what is called acid reflux.